 Business Entertainment and Gifts

-Client dinners are deductible at a rate of 50% but what about other forms of client entertainment, such as sports tickets or theatre tickets?
-These are also deductible at a rate of 50%.
-(Some restrictions apply to use, so check with your tax pro to be sure).
+Client dinners are deductible at a rate of 50% but what about other forms of client entertainment, such as sports tickets or theater tickets?
+These are no longer deductible according to 2018 changes in tax laws.

 Health Insurance Premiums & Long-Term Care

 Health insurance for the self-employed can be pricey.
 The good news is that cost for paying your health-insurance premiums or long-term care insurance for the self-employed is 100% tax deductible.
 Some caveats apply to coverage for spouses and children, depending on your spouses’ employment status and insurance coverage.